dshaplyko/github_copilot_practice/readme.md

 The goal of this task is to familiarize you with the features of GitHub Copilot by setting up a Node.js project, implementing a set of methods in a JavaScript class skeleton, and validating them through unit tests using Mocha and Chai.

+## Additional Notes:
+- Use GitHub Copilot for assistance at each step.
+- Review and understand the generated code.
+- Run your tests frequently to validate each implementation step.
+- Ensure that all tests pass before completion.

+### Note for Participants
+This task is helpful for participants with any programming language background since you are not expected to write any code but rather utilize GitHub Copilot to go through its features.
+This exercise is designed to help you explore and get comfortable with what GitHub Copilot can do, regardless of your prior coding experience.

 ## Instructions

 ### Step 1: Fork the Repository